hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ## Development

-With all of that done, we will focus on developing a simple function for the pandas API: `count`.
+With all of that done, we will now focus on developing a simple function from the pandas API: `count`.
+But first, be sure to take a look at the `DEVELOPING.md` file for some development guidelines.
+This file contains the team's code styling preferences, so be sure to stick to them.

-After taking a decision on the function we will be developing, since we are making a contribution to the pandas API, we should take a look at what that function actually does.
+After taking a decision on the function of the pandas API we will be developing, we should take a look at what that function actually does.
 In this particular case, [`count`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.count.html){:target="_blank"} returns a dictionary of sorts with the columns as the key and the count for each column as the value:

 ```python
 >  df